How to Add Cells in Excel (Table of Contents)

 Step 7: From Sort by select the “Reference” option as shown in the below image.

-Step 9: Now we can remove the reference column.
-Hope you understand why we added the reference column.
+Step 9: Now, we can remove the reference column.
+I hope you understand why we added the reference column.

 Example #4 – Adding Multiple Rows or Columns or Cells

-If we want to add multiple lines or cells at the same time highlight the number of cells or lines that you required and perform insert option as per selection.
+If we want to add multiple lines or cells at the same time, highlight the number of cells or lines that you required and perform the insert option as per selection.
 If we select the multiple row lines as below.

-Now use insert option which we add for rows.
+Now use the insert option, which we add for rows.